indrekis/cpm_img/ReadMe.md

 # Problems and limitations

-- Currently, there is only a 64-bit build, but 32-bit would not be a problem, though it requires some CMake files fiddling.
 - Sometimes goes astray -- opens file "successfully" using the wrong format.
 Mainly, it is manifested by an image showing many user "folders".
 Users are a rarely used feature, anyway.

 ## Non-problems but caveats